-Creeping Fig (Ficus pumila) Indoor Care, Propagation and Problems with Remedies
+Creeping Fig (Ficus pumila) Indoor Care, Common Problems and Remedies

 Creeping Fig (Ficus pumila) prefers medium to bright indrect light, average warmth, humid conditions and consistently moist, fertile, well-drained soils coupled with monthly feeding in the growing season.

-Ficus pumila also called Climbing Fig is one of the lowly Ficus varieties and is useful as a trailer or climber.
-It produces a dense green carpet which makes it one of the best indoor ground covers.
+Creeping Fig also called Climbing Fig is one of the lowly Ficus varieties and grows as a trailer or a climber, producing a dense green carpet making it one of the best indoor ground covers.

-The stems will cling to any damp surface, making it an excellent climber up to a height of 4 metres.
+The stems in Climbing Fig will cling to any damp surface and can climb up to a height of 4 metres.
 Its aerial roots produce a translucent latex that hardens on drying, allowing the plant to adhere to their support.

-Ficus pumila has a high humidity requirement which makes it perfect for growing in a terrarium.
-In addition, the long trailing stems make it ideal for a hanging basket, a table top plant or on a shelf.
+Ficus pumila has a high humidity requirement, this coupled with its compact size make it perfect for a terrarium.
+The long trailing stems are ideal for a hanging basket, a tabletop or a shelf.
 It is one of the best plants for a hanging basket.

 The plant bears numerous, tiny, oval-shaped leaves with opposite veins.
 The Latin name "pumila" comes from the word "pumilus" meaning dwarf which refers to the very small leaves.